stormchaserroleplaying/stormchaserRPG/Spells/1/Conjuration/index.md

 **At Higher Levels.** When you cast this spell using 2 or more mana, the cold damage increases by 1d6 for each point of mana above the 1st.

 ## Oil Slick
-*1st Level Conjuration*<br>
+*1st Level Conjuration (Ritual)*<br>
 **Casting Time:** 2 Actions<br>
 **Range:** 60 Feet (10-foot square)<br>
 **Components:** V, S, M *(A drop of oil.)*<br>
-**Duration:** 1 Minute
+**Duration:** Instantaneous

 *A pool of flammable oil covers the ground.*

-You throw the flask of oil at a point within range and the oil spreads to cover a 10-foot square area.
-The area is difficult terrain for the duration.
-When the grease appears, make a cnjuration attack against each creature in the area vs its Dexterity defence.
+You throw a drop of oil at a point within range and it spreads to cover a 10-foot square area.
+The area is difficult terrain.
+When the grease appears, make a conjuration attack against each creature in the area vs its Dexterity defence.
 On a hit, a creature falls [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).
 A creature that enters the area or ends its turn there must make Dexterity defence check vs your conjuration spell skill.
 On a fail, it falls [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).

 The oil is flammable.
 Any 5 foot square of the oil exposed to fire ignites and burns away in 2 rounds.
 Each creature who enters the fire or starts it turn there takes 2d4 fire damage.
 The fire ignites any flammable objects in the area that aren’t being worn or carried.